 * Casino stocks dip, while gunmakers rise after Las Vegas shooting

-Oct 2 (Reuters) - The S&P 500 and the Dow traded just below record highs touched at open on Monday, in a strong start to the fourth quarter, boosted by financials and healthcare stocks and after data pointed to underlying strength in the economy.
+Oct 2 (Reuters) - All the three major U.S. stock indexes were hovering near record highs on Monday morning, in a strong start to the fourth quarter, boosted by technology and healthcare stocks and after data pointed to underlying strength in the economy.

-Shares of casino operators were lower, while those of gunmakers moved higher after a gunman killed at least 50 people in Las Vegas on Sunday in the largest mass shooting in U.S. history.
+However, shares of casino operators were lower, while those of gunmakers were higher after a gunman killed at least 50 people in Las Vegas on Sunday in the largest mass shooting in U.S. history.

-Investors have also pinned hopes on Trump's tax reform plan, which envisages lowering corporate tax to 20 percent.
+Investors have pinned hopes on President Donald Trump's tax reform plan, which envisages lowering corporate tax to 20 percent.

 "There is a sense of optimism that something will get done on corporate tax reform now that healthcare has been finally put to bed, if you will," said Nadia Lovell, US Equity Strategist, J.P.
 Morgan Private Bank.